 After being spotted at a wheelchair racing event in 2005, Laurie Williams fell in love with both the physical and team characteristics of wheelchair basketball and she is renowned for her speed on the basketball court.

 In 2010, Laurie was a crucial part of the GB Women’s Team who played their way to what was then the nation’s highest ever world ranking, securing sixth place at the 2010 World Championships in Birmingham, UK.
-Further improvement came at the 2014 World Championships in Toronto, Canada, which saw the 2.5 player assist the GB Women to a historical 5th place.
+Further improvement came at the 2014 World Championships in Toronto, Canada, which saw the 2.5 player assist the GB Women to a historic 5th place.

 Show your support for Laurie Williams by sharing their bio!

 Sign up to receive email updates on ParalympicsGB and find out how you can supercharge the team at the Paralympic Games.